Dashboard Hell - When “More Visibility” Creates Less Movement

 The metric trap: effort, vanity, and outcomes

-One way dashboard hell takes hold is through the kinds of metrics organisations choose to visualise.
+One reason dashboard hell takes hold is the kind of metrics organisations choose to visualise.
+A useful way to think about dashboard metrics is as three broad types:

 1) Measurements of effort